 Multiple Query

-This is a feature that allows you to fetch multiple resultsets in a single call from the database.
-Both the ExecuteQueryMultiple and QueryMultiple operations were provided to address this need.
+This feature allows you to fetch multiple result sets in a single database call.
+Both ExecuteQueryMultiple and QueryMultiple operations are provided for this purpose.

-The underlying implementation of this feature is abstracting both the Read() and NextResult() methods of the the DbDataReader object.
+Both operations abstract the Read() and NextResult() methods of the DbDataReader object.

 Type of Return Types

-However, method QueryMultiple is returning an instance of Tuple object.
-It has a maximum of 7 generic types, also defined as max types for the Tuple object.
-The pointer to the item properties of the Tuple object is dependent to the order of the generic types passed during the call.
+QueryMultiple returns a Tuple instance with a maximum of 7 generic types, matching the maximum defined for Tuple.
+The item properties of the tuple correspond to the order of the generic types passed during the call.

 Hints